 This promotional video from Remington was designed to promote their Sound Mate personal alarm.
 It also promotes other crime fighting techniques like walking in the middle of the sidewalk and wearing a fanny pack.

 5.80K Views0 Comments12 Likes

 This 1986 instructional video stars Gary Coleman at his pluckiest.
 It also features a strange cop, an outdoorsman, that kid from Tremors and a whole host of "attractive nuisances" that may or may not match up with Gar...

 This video about saying no to strangers is hosted by a clown from Oregon named Blueberry, who is far more terrifying than any stranger we can imagine.
 Featured in Found Footage Festival Vol. 6.

 This extremely British educational video tells kids to say no to strangers.
 We'd start by avoiding any singing strangers dressed like they belong to a sailing club.
 Found by our friends across the pond at Eagle & ...

-A small sampling of some of the weird and wonderful found footage on display in the brand-new Found Footage Festival touring show, coming to your city in 2012
+A small sampling of some of the weird and wonderful found footage on display in the Found Footage Festival Volume 6 DVD and live tour (2012).

 It's Safety Awareness Week at the Found Footage Festival and we spotlight an insurance video called "It Only Takes A Second."